Cosmian/mse-cli/mse_cli/template/README.md

 # Example application

-Basic example of an mse application containing:
+Basic example of an MSE application containing:
-- A simple helloworld flask application
+- A simple helloworld Flask application
-- An mse app config file
+- An MSE app config file
 - Unit tests

 ## Test it locally